 Why do I need to set CPU priority?

-If you open Task Manager, you may be surprised to see not only the number of apps operating in the background but also the amount of processing power they consume.
-Setting Windows to allow foreground apps priority when it comes to processing power will improve the ability of those apps to function.
+If you open Task Manager, you may be surprised to see the number of apps operating in the background and the amount of processing power they consume.
+Setting Windows to allow foreground apps priority when it comes to processing power will improve those apps’ ability to function.

 Two Methods for Setting CPU Priority